This page may contain affiliate links. Learn More.

 Start small and work your way to growing more.
 It will help you to learn the basics in a small space like and 4 x 8 plot and build on your experience and knowledge before you expand.

-Prepare your beds and add your vegetable plants is the next step.
+Preparing your beds and adding your vegetable plants is the next step.
 Vegetable plants that grow well from seeds placed directly in the ground include:

 - Potatoes-grow from seed potatoes that you cut, cure and plant.